razetime/ngn-k-tutorial/pt4.md

-# Part 4: Adverbs and Arrays
+# Part 4: Adverbs with Arrays

 Any respectable programming language will have its own forms of looping.
 You have already seen one form of looping in K's recursive functions (`o`, function self reference).
 But even outside of recursion, you have seen K's looping through K's conforming operations, since they move through each element of the arrays given to them.